omj1/Eloquent-JavaScript/README.md

 # Eloquent-JavaScript
-exercises from book Eloquent JavaScript
+exercises from book Eloquent JavaScript by Marijn Haverbeke